 4—The Brush Off.
 Don’t forget to get a good wire brush to clean the grill, too.
 Keeping the grill immaculate will improve what you’re eating immensely.
 “Burning off” the old food only works to a degree—you need the brush!

 5—Use Marinades.
-Marinades infuse themselves into foods and makes for a delicious choice for healthy cooking.
+Marinades infuse themselves into foods and make for a delicious choice for healthy cooking.
 Marinades also tenderize and turn even the most mundane piece of meat or poultry into something exotic and full of flavor.

 To make your own marinades, remember you need these elements: